PostHog/posthog.com/contents/blog/how-to-get-product-market-fit.md

 ## Spending money

-Spend as little as you can, within reason.
+Spend as little as you can.
+If you want to complete a computer game, you don't play it at double speed.

 Mainly, do _not_ hire anyone until you've got product market fit.
 This simply gives you longer to get there, and if the two of you can't get it, no one else stands a chance.

+There are a couple of things I _would_ spend a little more on than may feel comfortable (but they're things that have minimal impact compared to hiring).
 I'm an advocate for a decent computer and your own room if you're living together.
 The former means you don't get pulled out of your flow and the latter means some privacy so you can decompress when you really need to.
 But hey, whatever works for you.
 Gym membership will be worth it too.

+"But investors will judge us on our growth rate".
+Yep, but that'll be a million times higher if you hit product market fit properly versus faking it with paid ads or ineffective salespeople.
+At the early stages, it's the last few months of data not the first few months that matter anyway.

 ## Motivation

 If you aren't excited about what you're working on, pivot.
 It's as simple as that.
 You're going to go a lot further if you're working on something that feels like it's _your_ startup versus someone else's.

+Even if you already know each other well (which I hope you do), talk deeply about motivation with your cofounder as early as possible - ideally before you start working together.
+These are the types of questions to ask.

+* how long are we willing to try to hit product market fit?
+* how long can we afford to try?
+* do we want to raise money or bootstrap the company?
+* what will you want to look back on having achieved when you're 80?
+* what sort of company do you want to run?
+How would it look and feel day to day?
+* what roles would we each have?
+Will you feel happy about this in 5 years?
+* would you sell for $1M / $10M / $100M / $1Bn?
+* what kind of work do you want to do / what don't you want to do?

 ## Pivots